 On the Virgin Atlantic A330, there is an iconic onboard bar which is a great place to mingle with other flyers and is exclusively for upper class passengers.
 This bar is fully separate from the cabin and is the longest bar in the sky.
-On Virgin’s B787s and A350s the bar is less impressive but remains a place to grab a stool and a high-end spirit like Bombay Sapphire Gin and Grey Goose Vodka, as well as an extensive selection of red and white wine, Prosecco and snacks.
-On the A350 there are 3 wobbly stools by a small unimpressive bar.
-I really can’t criticise Virgin for the rather sad bar as this situation is the same for the smaller Emirates, Etihad and Qatar planes.
+On Virgin’s B787s and A350s, the bar is less impressive but remains a place to grab a stool and a high-end spirit like Bombay Sapphire Gin and Grey Goose Vodka, as well as an extensive selection of red and white wine, Prosecco, and snacks.
+On the A350, there are 3 wobbly stools by a small, unimpressive bar.
+I really can’t criticize Virgin for the rather sad bar as this situation is the same for the smaller Emirates, Etihad, and Qatar planes.
 Pick the Emirates A380 and Etihad Airbus A380s for the best airline bars.

-Virgin Upper Class supplies passengers on overnight flights with a black jersey sleep suit, a simple, cozy pyjama set.
-On British Airways you only get PJs in First.
+Virgin Upper Class supplies passengers on overnight flights with a black jersey sleepsuit, a simple, cozy pajama set.
+On British Airways, you only get PJs in First.

-Virgin Atlantic does offer pyjamas, turndown service and a fancy lounge more akin to First Class, but the food, sardine seats, sad amenity kit and overall offering means that it is fundamentally a Business Class product.
+Virgin Atlantic does offer pajamas, turndown service, and a fancy lounge more akin to First Class.
+Still, the food, sardine seats, sad amenity kit, and overall offering mean that it is fundamentally a Business Class product.
 Virgin Business is better overall than British Airways Club World, but Etihad, Emirates and Qatar are far superior in Business Class.

 If you are planning to book a flight, don’t book through the airline’s website direct, our flight experts will quote you cheaper for Economy, Premium Economy, Business, and First Class long-haul flights.